We've got you covered. Check out our new FAQs section!

 - Institutional academic resources

-We challenge students to apply classroom learning to high-impact experiences, such as for credit internships, service learning, teaching English as a foreign language, and undergraduate research
+We challenge students to apply classroom learning to high-impact experiences, such as for credit internships, service learning, and undergraduate research

 - MINERVA, our e-learning platform, allows us to blend theory with practice and guide students to connect their experiential learning with their academic curriculum in preparation for their future careers

 - We offer flexibility in our internship placements.
-Students can choose between a full-time, internship only model (for-credit or not for credit), or a study+internship model, across 22 career fields in 15 countries.
-Or they can select a virtual global internship and gain professional, cross-cultural experience while working on projects for a host organization abroad.
+Students can choose between a full-time, internship only model (for-credit or not for credit), or a study+internship model, across 22 career fields in 4 countries.

 - The MINERVA platform facilitates a holistic learning community where students around the globe connect online, share thoughts, reflect on their experiences as well as others,’ and establish a network of professional contacts.

-Our La Vida Local co-curriculum offers students a way to engage, reflect, understand, and connect their learning.
+Our Local Life co-curriculum offers students a way to engage, reflect, understand, and connect their learning.

-- Via the La Vida Local co-curriculum, we intentionally engage students with the local culture on a deeper level, and provide a venue for them to reflect on their experiences, make meaning of them, and achieve greater cultural understanding on personal, local, and global levels that connects back to their academic learning
+- Via The Local Life co-curriculum, we intentionally engage students with the local culture on a deeper level, and provide a venue for them to reflect on their experiences, make meaning of them, and achieve greater cultural understanding on personal, local, and global levels that connects back to their academic learning

 - Our co-curriculum is grounded in a framework based on Kolb’s Model of Experiential Learning (1984), and unfolds in coordination with the cultural adaptation and adjustment cycle.

-- Read more about our La Vida Local curriculum.
+- Read more about our The Local Life curriculum.

 We collaborate with our academic partners to offer exciting and innovative programming.